2023 DATES JUST ANNOUNCED!

-Grow tropical bananas in the Rockies?
-That’s right.
-Day two of these workshops will teach you how to grow your own food year-round, even tropical fruits, using Climate Battery technology.
-Learn the intricacies and design of greenhouse growing with an emphasis on perennial poly-culture and making the most of your space.
+This workshop will teach you how to grow your own food year-round, even tropical fruits, using Climate Battery technology.
+Learn the intricacies and design of greenhouse growing with an emphasis on perennial polyculture and making the most of your space.
 Discover how you can stack functions to make your greenhouse more effective and efficient.
-Or, if you don’t have a greenhouse, just come to see how this low-tech greenhouse design produces papayas, bananas and other tropical goodies at 7,000+ feet above sea level.
+Or, if you don’t have a greenhouse, just come to see how this low-tech greenhouse design produces papayas, pomegranates, and other tropical goodies at 7,200 feet above sea level.

-These workshops offer hands-on instruction in the many aspects of high-altitude forest garden and greenhouse design, installation and maintenance.
-Taught by Jerome Osentowski, founder of the Central Rocky Mountain Permaculture Institute in Basalt, CO, they will cover topics such as:
+This workshop offer hands-on instruction in the many aspects of greenhouse design, installation, and maintenance.
+Taught by Jerome Osentowski, founder of the Central Rocky Mountain Permaculture Institute in Basalt, CO, instruction will include:

 - a tour of CRMPI